 4.How to find if it’s time to tune your banjo?

 An electronic tuner can tell if you need to tune your banjo.
-However, it’s good to find this by practice with your ears.
+However, it’s good to find this by practicing with your ears.
 It takes time and effort to fine-tune your ears to the sound.

 Also, do check out Ultimate Guide On Best Banjo For Beginners, if you are a beginner and are looking to buy a new banjo.